ballarat-hackerspace/association/rules-of-the-association.md

 ### 9 Application for membership

-**(1)** To apply to become a member of the Association, a person must submit a written application to a committee member stating that the person—
+**(1)** To apply to become a member of the Association, a person must submit a written application in the form of **Appendix 1** to a committee member stating that the person—

   - (a) wishes to become a member of the Association; and
   - (b) supports the purposes of the Association; and